tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

 ![img](../../demo/images/026.png)

-## 7. FAQ
+## VII.
+FAQ

 ### 1. How to Customize the Music Player

 1. Modify the relevant configurations under `apps/packages/demos/music_player/res`.
 Add new music media files to the `res/musics` directory.
 Currently, only the `*.wav` format is supported.
 You can convert media files from other formats like `*.mp3/aac/m4a` to `*.wav` format yourself.
 Then, modify the `res/musics/manifest.json` file in that directory:

     ```JSON
     {